-RB - CAR
+RB - SF

-This Week Outlook
+Week 6 Outlook

 Panthers RB Trenton Cannon handled three carries for 17 yards and caught his lone target for a one-yard gain in Sunday's Week 12 loss to the Vikings.

 Cannon had four touches for 18 yards.
 With Mike Davis, Rodney Smith, and Christian McCaffrey in front of him, he is just a guy in fantasy.